JWalshe86/McPlantsNavan/README.md

+# Business Model

+## Incentive

+  There is a growing demand for plants and flowers.
+It's possible Covid 19 re-ignited people's interest in gardening, and a huge increase in online purchases in general.
+In 2020 the global online market size was estimated at $6 billion and it's expected to grow by 10% yearly until 2028.
+Some argue people are now more environmentally aware, and the spread of mobiles makes it far easier to purchase online.
+Online shopping can allow more personalised purchases and there has been an improvement in logistics, so people are more confident their product arrives safely.
+One only needs to look at the rise of the Green Party in Ireland, to see that the interest in plants is not just a fad.
+A UK online nursery named Patch has seen it's revenue increase by 500% yearly since its launch in 2016.

+## Target Audience, Competitors, and unique Selling Point

+1. Target Audience

+Those most likely to buy plants include young families who have purchased a new home and those retired.Those living in the suburbs and countryside are more likely to want plants.
+Additionally, where transport is limited, people may be more incentivised to shop online.
+Those willing to purchase plants will typically be 'middle earners'.

+2. Competitors include other online nurseries, such as Gardens4You.ie or thegardenshop.ie.

 # ORM

 * As there is one category to several plants.
 And there are always several plants to one category.